Epiczhul/LuminaOS-Reborn/README.md

-# LuminaOS-Reborn
+# LuminaOS-Legacy
-LuminaOS-Reborn is an Hobby OS by Epiczhul.
-LuminaOS-Reborn is made using the OSdev wiki.
+LuminaOS-Legacy is an Hobby OS by Epiczhul.
+LuminaOS-Legacy is made using the OSdev wiki.